ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Zipping

 The `zip` function combines values of two signals into pairs.
 The elements of any Nth pair are the Nth elements of the two input signals.
+That means the output signal will always wait for both input signals to send and ouptut.

 ```Swift
 let (numbersSignal, numbersSink) = Signal<Int, NoError>.pipe()